 - Mix the gin, lemon juice, and simple syrup together in a cocktail shaker with ice until very cold.

-- Top with champagne.
+- Top with champagne and stir gently.

 I’ve never heard of this before, or have I seen it in a menu!
 It’s a shame cause any version of the French cocktail sounds great and I look forward to trying them 😎🥂